oracle-livelabs/sprints/data-management/sprint-ogg-add-trandata-heartbeat-checkpoint/sprint-ogg-add-trandata-heartbeat-checkpoint.md

-# How do I enable trandata, add Heartbeat and Checkpoint tables
+# How do I enable trandata, add Heartbeat and Checkpoint tables by using the Oracle GoldenGate Admin client?

 Duration: 5 mins